Research Projects

 Brian Tang, Dakota Sullivan, Bengisu Cagiltay, Varun Chandrasekaran, Kassem Fawaz, Bilge Mutlu

-A research project exploring privacy management in conversational social robots.
-We developed CONFIDANT, a privacy controller that leverages NLP models to analyze conversational metadata.
-I theorized, implemented, and evaluated the privacy controller, integrating speech transcription, sentiment analysis, speaker recognition, and topic classification systems.
-Our findings demonstrated that robots equipped with privacy controls are perceived as more trustworthy, privacy-aware, and socially aware.
+Exploring privacy management in conversational social robots.
+We developed CONFIDANT, a privacy controller that leverages various NLP models to analyze conversational metadata.
+Found that robots equipped with privacy controls are perceived as more trustworthy, privacy-aware, and socially aware.
+Contribution: lead author.

 Face-Off: Adversarial Face Obfuscation